Lamb’s Ears: Grow a Potent Antibacterial Bandage in Your Back Yard

 Antibacterial properties

-Lamb’s Ear has been used for its antibacterial properties all throughout history.
+Lamb’s Ear has been used for its antibacterial properties throughout history.
 In times when medical bandages weren’t exactly a thing, the Lamb’s Ear was a replacement for wound dressing.
 And an excellent one, at that.

 More Medicinal Uses